-If last year’s SATs results were not as expected, if closing the attainment gap in Maths is part of your SIP or if you’re just looking for ideas to ensure your Year 6 ‘smash their SATs’ in May’s KS2 National Assessments, you will probably be looking at maths boosters for certain target groups in Year 6 – and indeed lower down the school.
+If SATs results last year were not as expected, if closing the attainment gap in Maths is part of your SIP or if you’re just looking for ideas to ensure your Year 6 ‘smash their SATs’ in May’s KS2 National Assessments, you will probably be looking at maths boosters for certain target groups in Year 6 – and indeed lower down the school.

 But getting the most out of your maths revision lessons – whether run in-house or externally – is often times its own difficulty.
 But it’s not impossible!
 Here are just three of the ways you can design your maths boosters to have the greatest benefit for pupils facing the Key Stage 2 SATs.

 Maths Boosters: Three Tips To Maximise Intervention Effectiveness

 All these maths booster tips are taken from our experience running our KS2 maths intervention programme for SATs, from summer term Year 5 to summer term Year 6 every year.

 1. Expose your pupils to SATs-questions